Disclaimer: I do not own Ranma or Tenchi Muyo. This is a non-profit work of fanfiction meant only for entertainment.

 Ayeka spoke wistfully, "Ukyo-san, Do you really think so?
 I mean, it hasn't even been that long since Tenchi-sama..."

 "So, what happened to this Tenchi?" asked the curious chef.

 Ranma tried to peel the perky beauty off of himself, but lacked the strength to do so.
-Ranma wondered if she even needed the breaking point for her doors for a moment before saying, "Shampoo, could you please let me go?"
+He wondered if she even needed the breaking point for doors for a moment before saying, "Shampoo, could you please let me go?"

 "Ranma, you is really weak?"

 Shampoo released him when she noticed he had stopped paying attention only to be surprised to see Ranma catching his breath.
-Her face seemed troubled when she said, "We go look around now?"
+Her face seemed troubled.
+She asked, "We go look around now?"